 Perth hop on hop off bus tour with Perth Explorer

 Enjoy a stunning tour of Perth and Kings Park on one of the city’s iconic open top double-decker buses.
 You’ll get a superb view of many of the key sights and plenty of information from the onboard commentary.
-Hop on or off as many times as you like.
-Duration: Full loop takes 2 hours (approx.)
+Hop on or off at designated stops as many times as you like.
+Duration: 24/48 hours

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 A trip to Perth is more than balmy days and blissful evenings by the beach.

 There’s so much more to this city, but when you’re visiting a new place, everything is unknown and new and sometimes difficult to find.
 It can be hard to know where to begin.
 I live three hours from Perth.
 The city and I are acquainted, but I’ve never spent much time exploring or getting to know its gems.
 It turns out that the easiest way to see it all is on an organised spin around the town with Perth Explorer.

 Now to be honest, I’ve always thought city bus tours were only for, let’s say, older travellers.
 But that was before I boarded the Perth hop on hop off bus tour with Perth Explorer.
 It offers eleven stops around the CBD, Kings Park and central neighbourhoods.
 It’s a fast, efficient and relaxing way to see a whole lot in a short space of time.

 The Perth Explorer kicks off at 9:15am from the Barrack Street Jetty (the same place where the Rottnest Island ferries leave from).
 It’s a clear sky day as I climb on board and take a seat on the open-air top deck.